Family and Medical Leave Act and Medical Leaves

 For this purpose, a serious health condition is one that involves inpatient care in a hospital, hospice, or residential medical facility, or that requires continuing treatment by a healthcare provider.
 You are required to provide the benefits unit of the Office of Human Resources with certification from the healthcare provider that you are needed to care for the family member, as well as an estimate of the leave time needed.
 In the case of your own illness, you must provide documentation from your healthcare provider stating that you are unable to perform the essential functions of your job as a result of the condition.
 Any leave you take to care for a newborn, adopted, or foster child as described above must be taken all at once.
 If you take leave to care for a family member or for your own illness as described above, you may take the time on an intermittent or reduced-time basis, but only if the medical condition necessitates this type of schedule.

 Eligible employees as outlined above are eligible to apply for up to 12 weeks of leave due to any qualifying exigency arising out of the fact that the spouse, son, daughter, or parent of the employee is on active duty, or has been notified of an impending call to active duty status, in support of a contingency operation.
-Eligible employees who are the spouse, son, daughter, parent, or next of kin of a covered service member who is recovering from a serious illness or injury sustained in the line of active duty is eligible to apply for up to 26 weeks of leave in a single 12-month period to care for the service member.
+Eligible employees who are the spouse, son, daughter, parent, or next of kin of a covered service member who is recovering from a serious illness or injury sustained in the line of active duty are eligible to apply for up to 26 weeks of leave in a single 12-month period to care for the service member.